markguinn/silverstripe-shop-discount/docs/en/gift-cards.md

 ## Purchase use cases

+### Purchasing a Gift Card

 * The customer purchases one or more gift cards
 	* The customer can choose between preselected options in the dropdown, or enter an own amount
 * After successful payment, the customer receives an invoice, and one or many gift card vouchers.
+	* Gift card vouchers are also visible under "Account > Past Orders"
-* These voucers can now be entered when purchasing items in the store
+* These vouchers can now be entered when purchasing items in the store

-## questions / issues right now
+### Using a Gift Card

+* The customer fills up the shopping cart with one or several items
+	* The cart sub total must be at least the same as the gift cart or more **(we want to change this)**
+* Once done shopping, the customer enters the coupon code in the coupon code field, and the amount of the gift card amount will be deducted from the order total
+* The customer can now check out like usual
-* there is an issue with the template when buying a gift card
+* Once the order has been processed, the gift card cannot be reused

 ## TODOS

 * MAJOR: it should be possible to use the credit on a gift card for more than one purchase
+	* see below
 * Option to enter a message for the recipient
 * Make some kind of gift card design?
-* Test things on a real server that can send emails

-## IDEAS

-* Gift cards can either be used as one-off coupons, or added to your profile.
-* Make `GiftVoucherProduct` a digital purchase, so bought gift voucher codes are shown under "digital purchases"
+* It seems emails are not being sent out when the order total is 0

+## Ideas for reusing gift cards for more than one purchase

+* Create a "redeem gift card form"
+	* In order to redeem a gift card the customer needs to be logged in
+	* We could still give the customer the option to just use the gift card in it's entirety as a coupon
+	* The customer would now have a balance tied to his/her account, which will be used each time he/she makes a purchase - until the balance is used up